 If you are a hiker using trekking poles then these are ideal for the front and rear of the tarp, otherwise you can use sticks, old tent poles or better still, a carbon pole from Bear Bones.
 I would expect this pole to weigh around 50g.
 Poles (Select the 100cm poles for £28.95).
 Cyclists could use the handlebars of their bike (lying on its side) as a substitute for the shorter rear pole.

 It is ideal for one person to sleep in (with room for gear and/or a dog or two!) but could also be used for two people in a push or emergency.
 It is also small and lightweight enough to take on a day ride/hike to use as a lunch shelter if the rain came on.
 100cm in height at the open end is plenty for most people to sit up in easily and this can be increased to around 120cm if you use an adjustable pole.

 This shaped tarp is made of strong, lightweight, waterproof 15D silnylon and has all seams fully taped so there is no need to mess around with seam sealant on arrival.
 15D silnylon is a very strong, lightweight fabric normally seen on high-end tents.
-Pitched with the narrow end towards the wind it will offer good protection from the elements.
+Pitched with the foot end towards the wind it will offer good protection from the elements.

 Width at foot end: 85cm

 Width at front end: c.2m depending on pitch.

 15D silicone coated nylon